datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

 ## Sample Queries
+Suppose that my JIRA API data source was called `myjiraapi` and I want to query an endpoint.
+The endpoint goes after the JIRA data source name like so: `#!sql FROM myjiraapi.<ENDPOINT>`.

 The following queries are intended to help you get started, and make life simpler querying within your API.

-Suppose that my JIRA API data source was called `myjiraapi`

-### Get Board Endpoint
+### Get Board
 Suppose that I get a board with the ID of `1`.
-This will be the result.
+This board will only be returned if the user has permission to view it.

 ```sql title="Get Board endpoint"
 SELECT *